You can install your farmhouse sink 3 different ways...

 Note: always follow your sink manufacturer's instructions for installation.

-Locate the cut-out template: a cut-out template is included with every farmhouse sink.
+Locate the cut-out template: a cut-out template is included with some farmhouse sinks.
 The cut-out template is a paper or cardboard drawing of the front face of the sink.
-If you cannot find your template, place a piece of cardboard over the front apron of your sink and trace around the edge with a marker and cut the cardboard.
+If you cannot find your template or your sink does not come with one, place a piece of cardboard over the front apron of your sink and trace around the edge with a marker and cut the cardboard.

 Remove the false drawer faces or flip-down drawers of your existing sink cabinet: If you have a new apron-ready cabinet, there are no false drawer faces, just a wood panel.